xqwustc/xqwustc.github.io/_pages/about.md

 Hi!
 I'm Shilong Bao(包世龙).
 Now I am a PhD. student of **Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS)**, supervised by Prof. [Qingming Huang (黄庆明)](https://qmhuang-ucas.github.io/) (IEEE Fellow).
 I am also lucky to have opportunities to collaborate with [Qianqian Xu (许倩倩)](https://qianqianxu010.github.io/) (Professor at Institute of Computing Technology (ICT), CAS.), [Xiaochun Cao (操晓春)](http://people.ucas.ac.cn/~xiaochun) (Professor at Sun Yat-sen University, Shenzhen Compus, China), [Zhiyong Yang (杨智勇)](https://joshuaas.github.io/) (postdoc at UCAS) and [Ke Ma (马坷)](https://www.researchgate.net/profile/Ke_Ma10) (postdoc at UCAS).

 My research interest includes machine learning and data mining.
-I have authored or co-authored 8 academic papers in top-tier international conferences and journals, including T-PAMI, ICML, NeurIPS, and ACM Multimedia.
+I have authored or co-authored several academic papers in top-tier international conferences and journals, including T-PAMI, ICML, NeurIPS, and ACM Multimedia.

 # 🔥 News
 - *2022.11*: &nbsp;🎉🎉 I have obtained the National Scholarship (国家奖学金) from the Ministry of Education of the People’s Republic of China.
 - *2022.09*: &nbsp;🎉🎉 Two of our papers have been accepted by NeurIPS 2022 (One paper has been selected as an oral presentation and one is a poster).
+- *2022.06*: &nbsp;🎉🎉 Our XCurve-v1.0.0 library has been released!
+Please Try now and give us feedback!
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

 # 📝 Publications